farahboual/Tomato_disease/README.md

 The notebook was run on a Google Colab environment, as indicated by the paths (/content/drive/MyDrive/...).
 For local execution, update the dataset paths to match your file system.
 The nvidia-smi command failed in the notebook, indicating no GPU was detected.
 Ensure GPU support is properly configured if you intend to use a GPU.
-The tensorflow-gpu installation failed due to a metadata generation error.
+The tensorflow-gpu installation failed due to a missing CUDA generation error.
 The notebook uses the standard tensorflow package (version 2.17.1), which worked successfully.
 The model is saved in HDF5 format.
 Consider using the native Keras format (.keras) for future compatibility, as suggested by the warning in the notebook.

 License